GE unit boosts medical dye output as China COVID lockdown cuts supplies

 GE Healthcare has four contrast media manufacturing facilities, including the one in Shanghai.

-A spokesperson for Bayer BAYGn.DE, which competes with GE Healthcare in contrast media, said it is not facing a similar situation, but it is taking "several measures to help manage the market situation with incremental volumes to support customers and minimise patient impact", without elaborating further.
+A spokesperson for Bayer BAYGn.DE, which competes with GE Healthcare in contrast media, said it is not facing a similar situation.
+Bayer was taking "several measures to help manage the market situation with incremental volumes to support customers and minimise patient impact," the spokesperson said, without elaborating further.

-(Reporting by Roxanne Liu in Beijing and Josephine Mason in London; additional reporting by Ludiwg Burger in Frankfurt; editing by David Evans)
+(Reporting by Roxanne Liu in Beijing and Josephine Mason in London; additional reporting by Ludiwg Burger in Frankfurt and Ahmed Aboulenein in Washington; editing by David Evans and Bill Berkrot)

 ((Josephine.Mason@thomsonreuters.com; +44 207 542 7695; Reuters Messaging: josephine.mason.reuters.com@reuters.net))